rmedinahu/rmedinahu.github.io/cs457/homework/homework-list.md

 The server side of the application maintains a list of "data" keyed by an index.
 You can use this:

-server_data = ['oranges': 'yummy', 'grapes': 'wine is fine', 'apples': 'too tart', 'peaches': 'just peachee!', 'plums': 'great but no prunes']
+	server_data = {'oranges': 'yummy', 'grapes': 'wine is fine', 'apples': 'too tart', 'peaches': 'just peachee!', 'plums': 'great but no prunes'}

+To access a value by key:

+	server_data['plums']  # should return 'great but no prunes'

-Our protocol is:
+Our *application protocol* is:

-1. Send request to send.
+1. Send request containing a key (e.g., oranges).
-2. If server responds.
+2. If server finds value associated with key:
-	- Send message using request format
+	- Send message containing value to client.
 3. Else
-	- Exit
+	- Send message about key not found to client.
+4. Client displays the message from server.

-REQUEST MESAGE FORMAT simply send a key
+REQUEST MESAGE FORMAT ==> simply send a key

 Example Client sends message: